balanced/balanced.github.com/_posts/2013-02-21-death-taxes-chargebacks-balanced.md

 the probability of a transaction being fraudulent given the signal is true.
 For example, if you have an AVS failure, the likelihood of the transaction being fraudulent is 5%.
 There is some subjectivity in this information - 'High Velocity' could mean different things.
-So, don't treat these numbers like Gospel, but as a general guide.
+So, don't treat these numbers like the Gospel, but as a general guide.
 The way to read it is a CSC failure about 4 times more risky than AVS.